Ireland is full of incredible, majestic places and sometimes it's hard to know where to start planning your itinerary.

 Another set of off-shore beauties are the Aran Islands, a shrine to a bygone Ireland.
-These three islands, located off the coast of Galway Bay are still populated by mainly Irish speakers and maintains a fairly temperate climate throughout the year.
+These three Atlantic islands, located just beyond Galway Bay, are still populated predominantly by Irish speakers.
+The islands have a fairly temperate climate throughout the year.

 Killarney National Park

 This beautiful parkland was the first area to be designated as a national park in Ireland and contains forest, lakes, mountains, and Ireland's only herd of native red deer.

 You'll find many rare breeds of animals and plenty of ecological marvels within its boundaries, along with stunning vistas, woodland and bogland – and you can even catch a ride on a horse and cart to enjoy the view in style.

 The Burren is renowned for its rugged, natural beauty – a 'Karst' landscape of limestone pavements formed as a result of glaciation.
 Its unusual structure supports Mediterranean, Arctic and Alpine plant life side by side, giving it a rather unusual appearance.

 As in Killarney National Park, in the Burren you will find rare Irish species residing in The Burren that are unheard of anywhere else in the country.
 Portal tombs and caving opportunities make it a popular spot for tourists to see some stone age monuments or get their hands dirty.